 In 1941, the AAC purchased a remodeled firehouse in Manhattan as its permanent headquarters.
 A formal library and reading room was created as one of the world's comprehensive resources documenting pre-WWI culture in the European Alps.

 In an effort to improve accessibility to its growing membership, the AAC headquarters and Library were moved to Golden, Colorado in 1993.
 A 1922 Beaux Arts building was purchased and renovated by the AAC, the Colorado Mountain Club, and Outward Bound West.
 The 3rd floor of the building features a mural by noted Santa Fe artist Gerald R. Cassidy, entitled Dawn of the West.
 The building was placed on the National Register of Historic Places in 1997.

-The most recent acquisition–a 2008 gift of 30,000 bound volumes of the Central Asia Library by a private collector–follows the tradition by which the AAC Library itself was established.
+The most recent acquisition–a 2008 gift of 30,000 bound volumes (with thousands more to come in 2014) of the Central Asia Library by a private collector–follows the tradition by which the AAC Library itself was established.
 The Library will continue to grow as other significant explorers, athletes, and scholars donate their collections.